splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-ts-logs.rst

 To re-try the clean-up process, you have two options:

-* Observability Cloud UI: Go to the context menu in the integration list and select Cleanup.
+* Observability Cloud UI (beta feature - limited availability): Go to the context menu in the integration list and select Cleanup.
 * API: Set ``logsSyncState`` to the ``CANCELLING`` state.

 Assisted log subscription clean-up failed.
 How do I clean up log subscriptions manually?